BDAthlon/2018-wannabe-postdoc-1/README.md

 ##  Description of the Software Solution for Genetic Technology Mapping

+My solution for genetic technology mapping, **problem1_solution.py**, takes in
+	two input parameters, **[input JSON netlist]** and **[output JSON technology mapping]**.

+The first input parameter **[input JSON netlist]** is a JSON file that contains
+	a structural netlist for genetic technology mapping.

+The other input parameter **[output JSON technology mapping]** is a JSON file
+	that contains a genetic technology mapping for the input structural netlist (**[input JSON netlist]**).

 ##  Instructions on How to Build and Run the Software Solution

+###	Building and Executing the Software Solution

+To execute the software solution, try:

+	./problem1_solution.py [input JSON netlist] [output JSON technology mapping]

+Input Parameters:
+[input JSON netlist]:							A JSON file that contains a structural
+																		netlist for genetic technology mapping.

+[output JSON technology mapping]:	A JSON file that contains a genetic
+																		technology mapping for the input structural
+																		netlist.

 ###	Documentation Generation